 Please note: Your LP is payable to your Tour Leader on the morning of departure in US\$ Dollars CASH ONLY.
-Please make sure that all your notes are in good condition.
-Old, torn or marked notes are often refused by the banks and we will therefore be unable to accept them either.
-Larger denomination notes are preferable for your Local payment.
-In many countries, \$10 and \$5 notes are simply not accepted and are best avoided.
-Please make sure that \$US Dollars are dated 2013 or later and do not have a serial number starting with CB.
+Make sure that all your notes are in good condition.
+Old, torn or marked notes are often refused by the banks and we will therefore be unable to accept them either and you will be required to change them in the country you start for new unblemished notes which will be difficult.
+Please do not bring all of your Local Payment in US\$100 notes, a good mix of \$20s, \$50s and \$100s is preferable and also make sure that they are post 2013 and do not have a serial number starting with CB.
+In many countries smaller US\$ notes are simply not accepted and as such notes smaller than \$20 are best avoided.